-THE DEATH AND LIFE OF LUCY WESTENRA
+THE DEATH & LIFE OF LUCY WESTENRA

 It concerns the restrictive choices women faced in the Victorian era, and how the stories of women can be manipulated and erased.

-I have begun research for a new novel set in the Victorian era.
 For centuries, the care of the dead fell to women: each parish had a Sextoness, or death searcher, who would visit a home when someone had died.
 She would identify the cause of death and arrange burial in the churchyard.
 But with the Industrial Revolution and the influx of people into cities, the churchyards became overwhelmed.
 The male-dominated undertaking industry arose, and municipal cemeteries sprung up around London.

 With the Registration Act of 1837, the role of searcher began to disappear.